 What is the difference between Cetaphil and CeraVe?

 While both contain a lot of similarities, such as providing a non-fragrance cream that is inexpensive to treat skin conditions, they both have a fundamental difference.
 Cereave has added Ceramides, while Cetaphil does not.

 Ceramides are essential to keeping the skin moisturized, looking young, and preventing wrinkles because it helps restore the skins protective barrier.
 Cetaphil does not contain any of those types of ingredients in its formula.

 To protect yourself from dry or dehydrated skin, you’ll need to choose products that help to preserve your skin and lock the moisture in.
 With CeraVe, you’ll find the best ingredients such as hyaluronic acid, niacinamide, and ceramides, which really help to keep the skin glowing and hydrated.

-Plus, with the additional SPF provided in CeraVe, it’s a no-brainer with the additional sun protection bonus you get from using this lotion.
 While Cetaphil does offer ingredients such as plant oils and vitamin complexes, it can’t compare to the powerful ingredients of CeraVe.

 If you find yourself not loving either the CeraVe or Cetaphil Moisturizers, here are a few additional lotions to try out!
 All skin types respond to ingredients in different ways so as we mentioned above, finding the best skin care products is not a one size fits all!